What you should know before you hire an attorney for a traffic ticket

 - You can plead guilty to the ticket, ask the judge for a reduced fine and the conviction will still go on your driving record

 - You can plead guilty to the ticket, pay the fine and complete traffic school.
 If you complete traffic school, the conviction does not go on your driving record.
-However you will have to contact the court on to see if they offer traffic school for your citation.
+However you will have to contact the court to see if they offer traffic school for your citation.

 - Your final option is to plead not guilty and contest the ticket.
 This is where you may find a lawyer to be helpful.

 There are a few things that you need to keep in mind before you hire a lawyer.
 A lawyer can never make any promises about the outcome of the case and a lawyer fee is likely to be much higher than the actual fine for the ticket.

 Sometimes people ask me if it’s worth fighting their ticket and my response is always … only they can make that decision.

 Some things to consider are:

 - Were you wrongfully accused or unjustifiably cited?

 - Do you risk having your driver’s license suspended?

 - Are you willing to financially commit to an attorney fee while recognizing that there’s no guaranteed outcome.